Farm Business Management Benchmarking

 Are you eligible?

-If you are a producer and are interested in contributing data to this project starting in 2023, or if you run a farmer training program and would like to work with us to get your farmers involved in the project, please reach out to:
+If you are a producer and are interested in contributing data to this project starting with your data for 2023 or 2024, or if you run a farmer training program and would like to work with us to get your farmers involved in the project, please reach out to:

 Ready to enroll?
 To receive a farm intake form to get started, please sign up to register for the study here: Sign up for Benchmarking Study